Groningen - An old city that is young at heart

 Category: Discover

-Utrecht: The most cycle-friendly city
+Utrecht: the most cycle-friendly city

 Find out why Utrecht is regarded as a cozier alternative to Amsterdam.